roualdes/bridgestan/c-example/README.md

 Any compiled language with a C foreign function interface and the ability to link against C libraries should be able to work similarly.

-## Binding a specific model at build type
+## Binding a specific model at build time

 ### Dynamic linking